Seanba/seanba.github.io/collections/_posts/2010-08-10-costume-quest.md

 permalink: /costume-quest.html
 thesis_title:
   - Seanba | Double Fine Productions Makes Me Sick to My Stomach
-thesis_description:
-  - Double Fine Productions has a great idea for their new video game, I only wish I had brought the same idea to light years ago when I first thought of it.
+excerpt: Double Fine Productions has a great idea for their new video game, I only wish I had brought the same idea to light years ago when I first thought of it.
 thesis_keywords:
   - Double Fine Productions Costume Quest Ideas
 categories: